 Course Element "Forum"

-Moderation rights All course owners and coaches have the following additional moderation rights.
-You can:
+All course owners and if enabled all coaches have the following additional moderation rights.
+They can:

 - Editing and deleting all posts in a forum; attaching files.